-The Sisters of St. Dominic preach the word of Christ every day.
-Preaching through evangelization, teaching, social work, education, social justice, advocacy, and the arts, the Sisters are called to a life of peace, justice and the service of God’s people.
+We Sisters preach through evangelization, teaching, social work, education, social justice, advocacy, and the arts.
+We are called to a life of peace, justice, and the service of God’s people.
 This is the Veritas or the Truth of Dominican preaching.